-What is the Difference Between Meta Quest 2 and Oculus Quest 2?
+Meta Quest 2 vs Oculus Quest 2: What’s the difference?
 What is Oculus’s History?
 These 2 questions are closely related!

 The simple answer is that there is no difference between Oculus Quest 2 and Meta Quest 2.
 An Oculus Quest 2 is the same thing as a Meta Quest 2.
 It is a rebranding/name change.
 The hardware is exactly the same beyond the branding, logo, and name change.

 Oculus, on the other hand, has an interesting technology fairy tale history, including the name change.
 Let’s explore!